 Why Panama Teak Forestry?

-- Buying shares in Panama Teak Forestry, which operates several plantations, lets shareholders enjoy the high returns of timber investment without the risks inherent in direct land ownership.
+- Panama Teak Forestry operates several plantations and timber concessions therefor the investors enjoy the high returns of timber investment without the risks inherent in direct land ownership.

-- As its approximately 1400 acres of teak are harvested and replanted, Panama Teak Forestry will begin to pay substantial dividends.
+- As its approximately 7,000 acres of tropical are harvested Panama Teak Forestry will begin to pay substantial returns.
 A recently completed mill and kiln will provide additional returns from the sale of processed lumber.

 - The directors are investors.
 They receive shares in lieu of salaries, aligning their goals of sustained profitability and growth with those of other shareholders.

-- Panama Teak Forestry is a green investment.
-Its holistic agro-forestry method of land management helps counter the greenhouse effect, enhances Panama´s reforestation program, and provides new jobs in rural communities.
+- Panama Teak Forestry is a certified green investment.
+Its holistic agro-forestry method of land management helps counter the greenhouse effect, enhances Panamaás reforestation program, and provides new jobs in rural communities.

 Advantages of Teak as a Timber Investment